The Ultimate E-commerce Shipping Guide: Solutions, Strategies, & More

 Most importantly, you want to make sure that the shipping software or integration you choose will automate much of the shipping process for you, so you can spend less time on shipping and more time growing your business.

-Shippo is a shipping software that lets you do all that and more.
-You can try Shippo out for free using its Pay as You Go plan or test out its Professional plan on a 30-day free trial.
+Shippo is shipping software that lets you do all that and more.
+You can try Shippo out for free using its Starter plan or test out its Professional plan on a 30-day free trial.

 It’s very important to choose the right packaging for your products.
 Of course, you want to make sure that the item arrives on your customer’s doorstep in one piece.
 But you also want to ensure sure you’re optimizing your packaging materials to get the best e-commerce shipping rate possible.
 Consider padded envelopes and poly mailers, since these packaging types are oftentimes more cost effective, because they take up less space in the delivery truck.